www.cpcalive.com

 .
 FS and GS registers are undefined.
 X86 registers values returned by the program will be retransmitted to the Z80 with the same way.

 Loading a module from the Dos command line: !
-MODULE.COM
+MODULE.EXE

 Loading

-a module from a CpcAlive command file: MODULE.COM
+a module from a CpcAlive command file: MODULE.EXE

 Loading